-OpGen has extensive offerings of additional IVD tests including CE-IVD-marked Unyvero tests for hospitalized pneumonia patients, implant and tissue infections, intra-abdominal infections, complicated urinary tract infections, and blood stream infections.
+OpGen has extensive offerings of additional IVD tests including CE-IVD-marked Unyvero tests for hospitalized pneumonia patients who are hospitalized, implant and tissue infections, intra-abdominal infections, complicated urinary tract infections, and blood stream infections.
 Our portfolio furthermore includes a CE-IVD-marked PCR based rapid test kit for SARS-CoV-2 detection in combination with our PCR compatible universal lysis buffer (PULB).

 OpGen's combined AMR bioinformatics offerings, when and if such products are cleared for marketing, will offer important new tools to clinicians treating patients with AMR infections.
 OpGen's subsidiary Ares Genetics' ARESdb is a comprehensive database of genetic and phenotypic information.
 ARESdb was originally designed based on the Siemens microbiology strain collection covering resistant pathogens and its development has significantly expanded, as a result of transferring data from the discontinued Acuitas Lighthouse into ARESdb to now cover more than 78,000 bacterial isolates that have been sequenced using NGS technology and tested for susceptibility with applicable antibiotics from a range of over 100 antimicrobial drugs.
 In the fourth quarter of 2021, Ares Genetics entered into a strategic database access deal with one of the world's leading microbiology and IVD corporations for their non-exclusive access to approximately 1.1% of Ares Genetics' total database asset at the time of signing.
 Ares Genetics continues to explore various discussions with several interested parties in potential future collaboration or licensing opportunities.
-Additional partnerships with a U.S. CLIA lab, a contract research organization ("CRO") and a major University Medical Center have been initiated and are ongoing and the collaboration master service agreement with Sandoz has recently been extended until January 2025.
+Additional partnerships with a U.S. CLIA lab, a contract research organization ("CRO") and a major University Medical Center as well as the Belgian national reference laboratory at UZ Leuven have been initiated and are ongoing and the collaboration master service agreement with Sandoz has recently been extended until January 2025.

 In addition to potential future licensing and partnering, Ares Genetics intends to independently utilize the proprietary biomarker content in this database, as well as to build an independent business in NGS and AI based offerings for AMR research and diagnostics in collaboration with its current and potential future partners in the life science, pharmaceutical and diagnostics industries.
-Ares Genetics signed up Siemens Technology Accelerator and AGES (Austrian Agency for Health and Food Safety), as well as several other national institutions from various European countries as new customers.
+Ares Genetics' customers for such offerings include Siemens Technology Accelerator and AGES (Austrian Agency for Health and Food Safety), as well as several other national institutions from various European countries as new customers.